-This summer’s transfer window promises to be busier than ever.
-And when it comes to discussing contracts, image rights will be a very hot topic for a lot of players and their clubs.
-Getting things right at the contract negotiation stage could save you a lot of headaches – and potential fines including an investigation and/or fine by HMRC – later on.
+This summer’s transfer window closes at 5pm on 8 August.
+As in previous seasons, image rights have been a hot topic for a lot of players and their clubs.
+Getting things right at the contract negotiation stage can save a lot of headaches –including an investigation and/or fine by HMRC – later on.

 What is an image right?

 It’s a way for clubs to pay players for off-the-pitch commercial activities that benefit them, like endorsing products or sponsors associated with the club.
 This is an additional income stream, completely separate from your salary.
 The stream could become a handy nest egg when you hang up your boots.

 Your image could include anything about you, including your face, haircut, voice, nickname and autograph, even your squad number.
 But you don’t have to be a Rooney or Ronaldo to get paid for using your image.
 If you’ve got a high profile at your club, sponsors will probably want to be associated with you, and to pay for it.